 My hormones didn’t lie.
 My food and body fixation didn’t lie.
 But my hunger did.

 If your hunger hasn’t come yet, eat anyway

 I ate anyway.
 At regular intervals, as prescribed, for months.
 After two months of full commitment, hunger started visiting me.
 Unfortunately, she would only visit me right before bed.
 Choosing to unknowingly ignore her enough times during the day meant that she had to cram in all of her quality time with me when I wanted to sleep.
 So did I will myself to sleep through her incessant nagging or get up and cram spoonfuls of almond butter in my mouth?
 The latter, of course.

-Three months and many disrupted sleeps later, there was an entire week that passed in which hunger visited me during the day.
+Three months and many disrupted nights of sleep later, there was an entire week that passed in which hunger visited me during the day.
 Every.
 Single.
 Day.
-For every meal, every snack, every extra snack, every extra extra snack.
+For every meal, every snack, every extra snack, every extra snack.
 I became reacquainted with her as I ate and ate and ate.
 Enough so that finally, she left me to sleep without her, complete with a full stomach and an even fuller heart.

 Accept the discomfort of your gut

 Nourishing yourself after a period of restriction is going to feel like stuffing a pineapple into a tube sock.
 It’s going to be uncomfortable.
 You’re going to feel bloated, overstuffed, and possibly constipated.
 Your metabolism is going to take time to catch up to your new feeding schedule.
 And you’re going to wonder why you’re doing it (because seriously, why would anyone stuff a pineapple into a tube sock?!).